 - medications such as antacids, antibiotics, laxatives, and diuretics

 The symptoms of a mineral deficiency depend upon which nutrient the body lacks.
-They include:
+Possible symptoms include:

 - constipation, bloating, or abdominal pain